 The drive north from Christchurch to Kaikoura takes you through the rolling hills of North Canterbury's major wine region, the Waipara Valley.
 Allow time for a detour and visit Hanmer Springs for a dip in the mineral hot pools.
 Continue on and cross the Hawkswood Range before descending to the spectacular Kaikoura coastline - where the road hugs the ocean for the last leg of the drive.

 Experience New Zealand's only marine based whale watching company.
-Whale Watch Kaikoura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
-You are also likely to encounter New Zealand fur seals, dusky dolphins and albatross.
-Depending on the season you may also see pilot, blue and southern right whales as well as migrating humpbacks.
+Whale Watch Kaikōura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
+You are also likely to encounter New Zealand fur seals, dolphins and albatross.
+Depending on the season you may also see Pilot, Blue and Southern Right whales as well as migrating humpbacks.
 Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally make an appearance.
+Cruise in style on modern catamarans, specifically designed for whale watching.
+The VIP Captain’s Cabin is situated in the wheelhouse alongside the captain.
+This cabin provides guests with exclusive access to the captain as well as a dedicated tour host for the duration of the tour.

 Your accommodation: The White Morph, Kaikoura

-Set on the Esplanade in KaikÅura, The White Morph enjoys commanding views of the ocean and mountains.
+Set on the Esplanade in Kaikōura, The White Morph enjoys commanding views of the ocean and mountains.
 Just a 10-minute walk into town, The White Morph has been beautifully placed so that you can take in the spectacular scenery of Kaikoura while enjoying the variety of attractions on offer.Driving distance and time (approximate) for this leg: 179 kms / 111 miles : 2.5 hours

 Heading north from Kaikoura, the road hugs the shore for approximately 50 kilometres and offers many opportunities to view the native wildlife such as seabirds and New Zealand fur seals.
 One of the best seal watching locations is Ohau Point (25km north of Kaikoura), where you can observe the adults on the shoreline and the pups frolicking in the waterfall, just a short walk from the road (signposted).
 As you drive you will have turquoise waters of the South Pacific Ocean to your east and to the west the towering Kaikoura Ranges.
 Crossing the dry hills of the Marlborough ranges you head towards Marlborough, New Zealand's largest wine producing region.
 Blenheim sits right at the heart of Marlborough and is ideally located to enjoy an afternoon sampling the local produce.
 A great way to do this is to take a guided wine tour with Sounds Connection Wine Tours.